ozyinc/website/content/cv.en.md

 {{< /cv/collapse >}}
 {{< cv/collapse title="C Programming (CENG140)" >}}
    As the second course about CENG that I took, this course has introduced me to the C language and it's low-level complex beauty.
 While learning how to write efficient code and managing dynamic memory, our instructor has also introduced us to how the memory in a computer is managed and what parts do programs have, answering many questions that I had while learning Python.
-Even though most of the topics were merely an introduction to the concepts and ideas of the programming languages and operating systems courses in the future, it has succeeded in creating an overall idea and appreciation of the hardships of the field that our predecessors has faced regarding basic optimization.
+Even though most of the topics were merely an introduction to the concepts and ideas of the programming languages and operating systems courses in the future, it has succeeded in creating an overall idea and appreciation of the hardships of the field that our predecessors have faced regarding basic optimization.
 {{< /cv/collapse >}}
 {{< cv/collapse title="Logic Design (CENG232)" >}}
    I took this course in my first year, and it provided a better understanding of the actual implementation of various parts of the computer, starting with a few logic gates and adding clocks to provide sequential execution.
 With this course I have learned how specific mechanisms needed for a computer's functionality can be realized, and it also introduced me to FPGA programming using Verilog.
 {{< /cv/collapse >}}
 {{< cv/collapse title="Data Structures (CENG213)" >}}
-   This course, even if it has covered many basic data structures (like stacks, queues, linked list, trees, arrays, etc...), has a special place in my memory, due to its detailed insights on workings of hash tables.
-With this course I have obtained information that has proven to be worthy a lot on different hashing techniques and algorithms determining the overflow strategy, that allowed me to reason about their usage in different scenarios and places.
+   This course, even if it has covered many basic data structures (like stacks, queues, linked list, trees, arrays, etc...), has a special place in my memory, due to its detailed insights on workings of hash tables.With this course I learned a lot of different hashing techniques and algorithms determining the overflow strategy, that allowed me to reason about their usage in different scenarios and places.
 {{< /cv/collapse >}}
 {{< cv/collapse title="Programming Language Concepts (CENG242)" >}}
    Within this course, I was first introduced to core ideas of different programming paradigms.

-   Especially the ideas behind [Haskell](https://www.haskell.org/) has amazed me since it was my first encounter with a language, that doesn't inherit C-style programming (even if one might argue some aspects of Python) or doesn't follow imperative (also object-oriented) mind set of thinking about code.
+   Especially the ideas behind [Haskell](https://www.haskell.org/) have amazed me since it was my first encounter with a language that doesn't inherit C-style programming (even if one might argue some aspects of Python) or doesn't follow an imperative (also object-oriented) mind set of thinking about code.
 Another aspect was the idea of pure functions (Monads or IO was out of the scope of the course) and the type system.
-I was familiar with the idea that using functions one can emulate the same process of a Turing machine according to Church-Turing hypothesis, however realizing there is a large ecosystem based on Church's ideas has also been an important revelation.
+I was familiar with the idea that using functions one can emulate the same process of a Turing machine according to the Church-Turing hypothesis, however realizing there is a large ecosystem based on Church's ideas has also been an important revelation.

    I have also learned about the scope resolution of different OOP languages and different types of argument passing used in different languages.
 I have also learned about how C arrays have a weird quirk about whether they are a type or not in the language's type system and what lazy evaluation is.
 {{< /cv/collapse >}}